What to do if you’ve been injured on the job as a healthcare worker in North Carolina

-More than any other job, healthcare workers are exposed to contagious diseases and viruses transmitted by blood, other bodily fluids or by aerosol.
-They are frequently exposed to radioactive material and harmful chemicals.

-Exposure to viruses has been a problem now more than ever before.
+More than any other job, healthcare workers are exposed to contagious diseases and viruses transmitted by blood, other bodily fluids or by aerosol, and exposure to viruses (like COVID-19) is a problem now more than ever before.

 The Occupational Safety and Health Administration (OSHA) issued emergency standards, effective June 21, 2021, saying:

 “For the first time in its 50-year history, OSHA faces a new hazard so grave that it has killed nearly 600,000 people in the United States in barely over a year, and infected millions more.
 And the impact of this new illness has been borne disproportionately by the healthcare and healthcare support workers tasked with caring for those infected by this disease.”

-Exposure to the highly contagious COVID virus is not the only danger to healthcare workers.
+Exposure to the highly contagious COVID-19 virus is not the only danger to healthcare workers.
 They are also overworked, particularly where there is a shortage of workers.
 Often, they are quarantined by employer regulation or self-imposed by those avoiding exposure to their families.

-OSHA’s new emergency standards require covered employers to implement several requirements to reduce transmission of COVID-19 in their workplaces.
+OSHA’s new emergency standards require covered employers to implement several requirements to reduce the transmission of COVID-19 in their workplaces.